mlindsk/molic/README.md

 -   `fit_graph` which fits a decomposable graph.
 It has four types; forward selection (`fwd`), backward selection (`bwd`), tree (`tree`) and a combination of tree and forward (`tfwd`).
 Using `adj_lst` on an object returned by `fit_graph` gives the **adjacency list** corresponding to the graph.
 Similarly one can use `adj_mat` to obtain an adjacency matrix.
 -   `fit_outlier` which can be used to test if an observation is an outlier in some categorical data.
 It needs an adjacency list as input which can be obtained from an object returned by `fit_graph`.
+-   `fit_multiple_models` which are useful when it is of interest to test for a new observation being an outlier in all classes in the given data.

 Adjacency lists are important in **molic**.
 They are named `list` objects of the form